 - Only one light setting

-Made to be easy to use and requiring little maintenance, this Sunnytech flagpole light uses two AA batteries that are 100 percent self-charging.
+Easy to use and requiring little maintenance, this Sunnytech flagpole light runs on two AA batteries that are 100 percent self-charging.
 This solar flagpole light is also equipped with six solar panels and comes with 20 LED bulbs that can offer 20 percent more brightness than comparable models.

 This model also comes with the advantage of an automatic on/off feature that turns on at dusk and off at dawn and functions with most flagpoles between 15 and 25 ft. in height.
 Though it only comes with one light setting and is compatible only with 0.5-inch flagpole rods, you can rely on its all-season endurance due to its waterproof construction.